carpnick/cf_extension_core/example_projects/read_only_resource/README.md

       - `cfn submit --role-arn arn:aws:iam::xxxxxxxxxx:role/NickTest-ExecutionRole-RYGSUI7UI0RS --region eu-west-2 --set-default`
       - Replace this `role-arn` parameter with the role deployed in the second bullet above.
       - This will automatically create another stack called: `CloudFormationManagedUploadInfrastructure` - this will need to be deleted after you are happy with the contract tests.
     - Option 2 - If you want to deploy with Cloudformation:
       - Run `cfn submit --dry-run` - it will generate a package locally in your source repository
       - Upload it to a manually created S3 bucket.
 Preferably the build bucket in the master account
       - Run the template `test_deploy/2extension/aws_contract_tests/deploy_extension.yaml` to deploy the resource
-    - Create an S3 bucket manually for contract test results
+      - Create an S3 bucket manually for contract test results or just use the same bucket that you manually uploaded the artifact to.
   - Run the Contract Tests
     - Example Command `aws cloudformation test-type --arn arn:aws:cloudformation:eu-west-2:xxxxxxxxxxx:type/resource/Dotmatics-SSO-GroupInfo --type RESOURCE  --log-delivery-bucket xxxxxxx-artifactbucket-1ht2bc69x9z9j --region eu-west-2`
     - Will run the contract tests in an ASYNC way.
 Check S3 bucket for results.
+First a `README` file will show up in the bucket and tell you the location of the results.
+(Default path: `CloudFormation/ContractTestResults`)
     - `--arn` parameter is the ARN of your registered extension
-  - `--log-delivery-bucket` is either from `CloudFormationManagedUploadInfrastructure` infrastructure stack if deployed with `cfn submit` or the manually created log bucket if created with cloudformation
+    - `--log-delivery-bucket` is either from `CloudFormationManagedUploadInfrastructure` infrastructure stack if deployed with `cfn submit` or the manually created/used log bucket if created with cloudformation
+  - After complete - Delete all resources.
+Cloudwatch Log groups, S3 buckets, KMS keys, CF Stacks, etc etc.

+# End to End Testing
+  - Assuming `cfn submit --dry-run` was run and/or the build was uploaded to an S3 bucket somewhere you have access to.
+(X86/AMD64 only for now)
+  - Run `test_deploy/1pre_reqs` in your AWS account if required.
+  - Run `test_deploy/2extension/end_to_end/1deploy_extension.yaml`.
+Will deploy all needed items to do an End to End test.
+If there are issues, look for the cloudwatch log group
+  - Run test usage of custom extension -  `test_deploy/2extension/end_to_end/2use_extension.yaml`

 # Other Dev Resources
 - mypy - [https://mypy.readthedocs.io/en/stable/getting_started.html](https://mypy.readthedocs.io/en/stable/getting_started.html)